Axon-Shield/daily-posting-from-blog/GITHUB_SETUP.md

 **Ready to automate!** 🚀

 Once everything is set up, the system will:
-- Fetch new blog posts weekly (Mondays 8 AM UTC)
+- Fetch new blog posts daily (11:30 AM UK time / 7:30 AM EST)
 - Post daily messages (Daily 9 AM UTC)
 - Track all posts in database
 - Never duplicate posts